FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 #### Restart Phase

 The `BounceProcesses` subreconciler will handle the restart of all `fdbserver` processes.
-For FoundationDB clusters that are spanned across multiple Kubernetes clusters the operator will follow a special process which is document in the [technical design](technical_design.md#bounceprocesses).
+For FoundationDB clusters that are spanned across multiple Kubernetes clusters the operator will follow a special process which is documented in the [technical design](technical_design.md#bounceprocesses).
 The subreconciler will also ensure to wait until all `fdbserver` processes are ready to be restarted to prevent cases where only a subset of processes are restarted.
 In this case ready means that all Pods have the new `fdbmonitor` configuration present and that the new binary is present in the shared volume at `/var/dynamic-conf/bin/$fdb_version`.
-After the `kill` command the operator will initiate a new reconciliation loop to detect the new running version, this is handled in the `UpdateState` subreconciler and the version is detected based on the output of the [cluster status json](https://apple.github.io/foundationdb/mr-status.html).
+After the `kill` command the operator will initiate a new reconciliation loop to detect the new, upgraded running version, this is handled in the `UpdateState` subreconciler and the version is detected based on the output of the [cluster status json](https://apple.github.io/foundationdb/mr-status.html).

 #### Recreation of Pods Phase

-Technically the upgrade is now done and the cluster is running on the new version but the operator has to do some cleanup.
+Technically the upgrade is now done and all the pods in the cluster are running on the new version but the operator has to do some cleanup.
-The cleanup includes the recreation of all Pods to ensure they use the new FoundationDB image for the desired version and the configuration will be updated to point again to the binary present in the container.
+The cleanup includes the recreation of all Pods to ensure they use the new FoundationDB image for the desired version and the `fdbmonitor` configuration will be updated to point again to the binary included in the image at `/bin/$fdb_version/fdb-server`, instead of the one at `/var/dynamic-conf/bin/$fdb_version` in the original, technically-upgraded pod.
 Depending on the defined [Pod update strategy](../cluster_spec.md#podupdatestrategy) the operator will handle the recreation of the Pods differently.
 In the default setting `ReplaceTransactionSystem` the operator will recreate the storage Pods zone by zone and replaces Pods of the transaction system (log and stateless processes).
 The replacement of the transaction system has the benefit that the recoveries of the transaction system is reduced to potentially one recovery.
 During this phase the operator will also run the `RemoveIncompatibleProcesses` subreconciler, this reconciler will recreate all Pods that host a `fdbserver` process that is in the list of the `incompatible_connections` and is missing the the process list of the [cluster status json](https://apple.github.io/foundationdb/mr-status.html).
-This reconciler should ensure that the cluster is moving faster towards the desired configuration if some processes where not restarted properly.
+This reconciler should ensure that the cluster is moving faster towards the desired configuration if some processes were not restarted properly.

 Once all Pods are updated to the new image the upgrade is done and the cluster status of the FoundationDB cluster resource in Kubernetes should show that the reconciliation is done.